dart-lang/language/working/0125-static-immutability/feature-specification.md

 Instances that are allocated to initialize fields or top level variables are always initialized in an umodifiable state.

+Question: Is this functionality needed?
+With spread collections, many patterns will be expressible directly as a literal.

+Question: Is this sufficient?
+The analysis as specified is brittle: you cannot factor out initialization code into a different scope from the allocation.
+We could add type level support for tracking uninitialized instances, but this raises the footprint of this feature substantially.

+Qustion: Should this functionality be extended to user classes?

 ### Runtime immutability
 As with the result of the current `List.unmodifiable` constructor, mutation operations on an instance of an immutable collection shall throw (except in the